MSTng1811/EECS348-Group-Project/README.md

 The repository will be regularly updated with required materials at a specific phase of the project along with the logs of all the discussions and iterations carried out in the code.

+VERSION 1 (02/21/24)- Discussion about the project development and team task specification VERSION 2 (03/20/24)- Discussion about the project requirements specification and user cases